A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsubsection{Decoder}

 The decoder module is designed to parse the word representations and then predict the BiTT tags for each word.
-In this paper, it consists of the Bi-LSTM layers and the Linear layers.
-The Bi-LSTM layers part has been illustrated in the encoder part.
+In this paper, it consists of a series of Linear layers.
 And there are two alternative construction methods for the Linear layers to predict BiTT tags, i.e., one-head and multi-head.
-Take a forward tree tag as example, the former means that concatenate the four parts of the tag as one label and predict it by a single Linear layer, like the work in \citet{Zheng2017Joint}.
+Take a forward tree tag as example, the former means that concatenate the four parts of the tag as one label and predict it by a single Linear layer, like the work in \cite{Zheng2017Joint}.
 The latter predicts these four parts separately with four Linear layers, requiring fewer parameters.
 In this study, we employ the multi-head mechanism to reduce the computational costs.